- Position: Associate Professor and the Music Program Director

-Chelsea Green is an assistant professor of music at The American University in Cairo.
+Chelsea Green is an associate professor of music and the music program director at The American University in Cairo (AUC).
 She teaches music history, introductory ethnomusicology, music theory, music entrepreneurship and guitar performance.
-Drawing on her experience as a professional guitar soloist and ensemble player, Green also directs Cairo Guitar Collective and the AUC Guitar Ensemble.
-Both ensembles consistently perform throughout Egypt.
+Drawing on her experience as a professional guitar soloist and ensemble player, Green also directs Cairo Guitar Collective and the AUC Guitar Ensemble, both ensembles consistently perform throughout Egypt.

+In 2020, the Rebus community published Green's open textbook called Sight-Reading for Guitar: The Keep Going Method, which is the first open book published by an AUC professor.
 Along with teaching and performing, Green transcribes music for guitar.
 She recently completed a set of French art songs for guitar and voice.
 Her transcriptions are published and distributed by California Guitar Archives (CGA).
-CGA also distributes her full-length album, The Mélodies of Eric Satie and Reynaldo Hahn, performed by duo Les Copines (Risa Larson, soprano & Chelsea Green, guitars).
+CGA also distributes her full-length album, The Mélodies of Eric Satie and Reynaldo Hahn, performed by duo Les Copines (Risa Larson, soprano and Chelsea Green, guitars).
 In 2011, she published a philosophical article entitled Permission to Play: Obstacles and Open Spaces in Music-Making.
 The article describes how the phenomenon of play, as articulated by the philosopher Hans George Gadamer, relates to the performing arts.